OUStudent/NeuralOptimizerSearch/README.md

 This is the main file that performs the evolution of the Optimizers.

-Each optimizer is represented by a chromosome: '''OptimizerChrom'''
+Each optimizer is represented by a chromosome: 'OptimizerChrom'

 ## nas_optimizer_particle_n50_k5_m7.log